Tom94/tev/README.md

 __tev__ allows viewing images through various tonemapping operators and inspecting exact pixel values.
 Often, it is important to find exact differences between pairs of images.
 For this purpose, __tev__ allows rapidly switching between opened images and visualizing various error metrics (L1, L2, and relative versions thereof).

 __tev__ can open gigabytes of images at once.
-To avoid clutter, opened images and their individual layers can be filtered via keywords.
+To avoid clutter, opened images and their layers can be filtered by keywords.

 # Screenshot